I wanted to get rid of some pesky annoyances, but it didn’t work because I failed to put on the proper man boots.

 What?
 Why do I use a bungee cord to hold the gate closed?
 Does that question really add any value to this one-sided conversation?
 I don’t think so.
 Please, let’s move on…

-So instead of putting up signs with giant lettering and arrows pointing the guy in the right direction, which I seriously considered, I failed by leaving the bungee cord where it was, assuming he would figure it out by the instructions alone.
-I can’t even promise you that the large signs would’ve been sufficient, I probably would’ve needed to completely remove the bungee cord from view; you don’t want to leave any temptation or distractions for the simple mind to get swayed.
+So instead of putting up signs with giant lettering and arrows pointing the guy in the right direction, which I seriously considered, I failed by leaving the bungee cord where it was, assuming he would figure it out by the text.
+I can’t even say for sure that large signs would’ve been sufficient, I probably would’ve needed to completely remove the bungee cord from view; you don’t want to leave any temptation or distractions for the simple mind to get swayed.

-Well, I guess most of the time, I fail to fully think like a man, which is totally natural considering I do not have a serpent in my pants.
+So I failed to fully think like a man, which is totally natural considering I do not have a serpent in my pants.